dannyxweb3/dannyxweb3/CV.en.s.md

 ### BLOCKCHAIN TRANSACTION DEVELOPER | Oct 2024 - Aug 2025
 **BitStorage Ltd.**
--  Developed an OTC trading system based on the Go language, with core functions including trade matching, fund custody, and wealth management products.
+-  Developed an **OTC trading system** based on the Go language, with core functions including trade matching, fund custody, and wealth management products.
 - Independently designed and implemented the order service, supporting trade listings, order matching, and fee settlement, ensuring stability under high concurrency.
-- Wrote and deployed the escrow contract (Solidity), implementing logic for fund deposits and withdrawals, interest distribution, and commission collection, and interacting with the Go server.
+- Wrote and deployed the escrow **contract (Solidity)**, implementing logic for fund deposits and withdrawals, interest distribution, and commission collection, and interacting with the Go server.
-- Build a local transaction ledger, responsible for synchronizing and reconciling on chain and off-chain transaction status, ensuring transaction data consistency and traceability.
+- Build a **local transaction ledger**, responsible for synchronizing and reconciling on chain and off-chain transaction status, ensuring transaction data consistency and traceability.
 - Participated in the implementation of a multi-level commission sharing system and wealth management product module, supporting automatic profit distribution and statistics.
-- Completed contract testing, deployment, and on-chain interaction using tools such as Hardhat, Ethers.js, and Go-Ethereum.
+- Completed contract testing, deployment, and on-chain interaction using tools such as **Hardhat**, Ethers.js, and **Go-Ethereum**.

 ### Backend Software Engineer
 **Didi Infinite Technology Development Co.
 LTD** | Beijing, China | Dec 2020 - Feb 2023